 This is where the keywords you’ve identified come in.
 Make sure that you incorporate these in your title, so that your article is more likely to be included in the results for relevant online searches.

 Also try to make your title understandable to a reader from outside your field and avoid abbreviations, formulae, and numbers.
 This will help increase the potential audience for your article and make it more accessible to readers with a different native language.

 “We would typically expect a strong title, a good title that really expressed what the article was about and made it clear to the reader exactly what the topic was.”

 Professor Mark Brundrett, Editor of Education 3-13

-Your abstract is the shop window of your article – this is where customers (researchers) can sample your wares and decide whether to read and cite your content or instead look elsewhere.
-So it’s important to get it right.
+It is the selling pitch of your article.
+This is where researchers can get a quick insight and decide whether to read and cite your content or instead look elsewhere.
+It’s worth spending time to get it right.

-Each journal will have its own word limit for abstracts (see the Instructions for Authors page), but approximately 100–200 words are what you have to work with.
-In this short paragraph, you should create a selling pitch, focusing on what your research is about, what methods have been used, and what you found out.
+Each journal will have its own word limit for abstracts which you’ll find in the instructions for authors, but approximately 100–200 words are what you have to work with.
+Check the guidelines before you start writing.